ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-TF2.md

 from tf2_ros.transform_broadcaster import TransformBroadcaster
 ```

 Imports the modules required for TF2.
-Scipy is used to convert from Euler angles to quaternion since the `tf_conversions` package has not been ported over to ROS2 yet.
+Scipy is used to convert from Euler angles to quaternion since the `tf_conversions` package has not been ported over to ROS 2 yet.

 ```python
 self.tfb_ = TransformBroadcaster(self)